Emma Nedov

-Emma Jane Nedov (born 11 March 1996 in Sydney) is an Australian artistic gymnast that competed at the 2014 and 2018 World Championships.
-She is the 2013 and 2019 Australian National Champion on beam.
+Emma Jane Nedov (born 11 March 1996) is an Australian artistic gymnast who competed at the 2014 and 2018 World Championships.
+She represented Australia at the 2024 Summer Olympics.

 Early life

 Emma Jane Nedov was born on 11 March 1996 in Sydney.
 She began gymnastics when she was six years old at Epping YMCA.
 In 2004, Nedov developed a virus that caused "severe neck pain, headaches, and constant aching muscle pain" which forced her to temporarily quit gymnastics, but she recovered after four weeks of treatment.

-Career
+Gymnastics career

-Junior career
+Junior

 Nedov competed at her first Junior National Championships in 2010 where she won a silver on beam and a bronze with her team.
 At the 2011 Junior National Championships, Nedov won gold on uneven bars and balance beam, and she won bronze in the all-around and on floor exercise.
 The 2011 season was also successful for Nedov internationally; she won the all-around at a friendly meet against Great Britain.
 She also won gold at the 2011 Commonwealth Youth Games on balance beam.